 How can I make my tooth extraction heal faster?

 Patients can help speed up their recovery from a tooth extraction by holding gauze over the extraction site, being careful while eating and drinking, avoiding smoking, rinsing with a warm salt water solution, and resting.

 How long should I use salt water after tooth extraction?

 After a tooth extraction patients may rinse with a warm salt water solution to soothe their gums and remove bacteria.
 Most patients rinse with saltwater twice a day until the area feels like it is healing.

-Dr. Goldberg offers tooth extraction in Succasunna, NJ.
+Dr. Goldberg can provide you with a tooth extraction in Succasunna, NJ if you require one.
 Call 973-298-5893 or request an appointment at Morris County Dental Associates online.